 In view of the fact that the circumstances of individual employees are conspicuously divergent, the WVOI has developed a "Customized Seniority Scheme" (SROI-2007).
 As a result of developments in society such as an ageing population and dejuvenation there is a need for employees to continue working to a more advanced age.
 Cancellation of the FPU-scheme and budgetary considerations also play a role.
-Therefore, as of 1 April 2007 a new seniority scheme is in effect which has as its point of departure that optimal participation of older employees is stimulated and facilitated.
-Hence the basis for the new scheme is flexibility without prejudice to the normal conduct of business/operations.
-The objective of the new scheme is to guarantee that the employee may continue to actively participate in working life until his retirement age.
+Therefore, as of 1 April 2007 a seniority scheme is in effect which has as its point of departure that optimal participation of older employees is stimulated and facilitated.
+Hence the basis for this scheme is flexibility without prejudice to the normal conduct of business/operations.
+The objective of this scheme is to guarantee that the employee may continue to actively participate in working life until his retirement age.

-The former Research Centres Seniority Scheme has been extended to 1 April 2007.
-All rights that ensue from this old scheme are guaranteed until the age of 65 to the employee who entered the scheme during the duration of the former scheme.
+All rights that ensue from this old scheme are guaranteed until the age of 65 to the employee who entered the scheme during the duration of the former scheme(until 1 April 2007).
 The former Research Centres Seniority Scheme is included in the 2005-2006 CAO-OI.